JetBrains/kotlin-wrappers/FAQ.md

 }
 ```

-_Q_: Why should I avoid `unsafeCast` & `asDynamic` when working with Wrappers?
+_Q_: Why should I avoid `unsafeCast` and `asDynamic` when working with Wrappers?
 _A_: First of all, `unsafeCast` and `asDynamic` are not recommended for external declarations, unless you are a declarations' owner. \
 Some types' instances cannot be created by constructor invocation or interface implementation.
-For such types, we
+For such types we
-provide a strict factory functions.
+provide strict factory functions.
 It is a responsibility of library authors.
 Example:

 ```kotlin